Bhutan: Learning a New Cuisine

 We were on our way from Thimphu to warmer Punakha valley en route Dochula Pass (height 10000 feet, 3100 meters) where one could gaze at Himalayan ranges up to several miles.

 ‘Datshi’ means cheese and is traditionally homemade from cow or yak milk.
 When fermented it tastes sour as I tasted from a roadside vendor on my way to Phuentsholing from Paro.
-Yeshey told me that Punakha was blessed because it harvests two season of rice.
+Yeshey told me that Punakha was blessed because it harvests two seasons of rice.

 As we drove through lush green fields and trekked to a monastery atop a hill and to Chimi Lakhang fertility temple through rice fields, I had to agree.

 The impressive Punakha dzong circled by lavender Jacaranda trees was the only visual break we got from vast stretches of verdant landscape in front of us.

 Thimphu’s Centenary weekend market:

-Nakey is a most abundant exotic vegetable among 84 species of wild vegetables found in Bhutan.
-There is ‘patsha’ having greenish brown stalk with thorny wrap.
-Sold at Nu80, the outer layer is peeled to reveal soft white edible part.
+Nakey is the most abundant exotic vegetable among 84 species of wild vegetables found in Bhutan.
+There is ‘patsha’ having a greenish-brown stalk with thorny wrap.
+Sold at Nu80, the outer layer is peeled to reveal the soft white edible part.

 Another green stem with leaves with white stripes is ‘tash-gangha’, the leaves and roots are eaten of ‘gaytsho’ while leafy ‘dumroo’ from Punakha alleviates body ache.

-Drying mushrooms.With 400 stalls, the two storied building attracts farmers from across the country.
+With 400 stalls, the two-storied building attracts farmers from across the country.
 It is the largest domestic market for fresh farm produce.
-In one side of the market are meat produce like pork and beef and in winter yak meat is also sold.
+On one side of the market are meat products like pork and beef and in winter yak meat is also sold.

 Interestingly Yak is one animal in the higher altitudes that not only give meat, milk, butter, cheese but its skin is fried and served with drinks.
-The dried meat in winter sustains people in altitudes with sub-zero temperature.
+The dried meat in winter sustains people in altitudes with sub-zero temperatures.

 It is the matsutake (pine mushroom) harvested in the autumn that is most cherished.
 Packed with proteins and Vitamin B, the seasonal delicacy is much sought after by gastronomes around the world.

-Bhutan has good crops and legumes, wild vegetables, some fruits and lots of mushrooms as is blessed with sub-tropical and alpine flora and fertile valleys.
+Bhutan has good crops and legumes, wild vegetables, some fruits, and lots of mushrooms as is blessed with sub-tropical and alpine flora and fertile valleys.

 In order to provide a taste of authentic Bhutanese cuisine, the folk heritage museum restaurant serves seasonal food and also ‘ara’ to groups with prior reservations.

 Where to eat Bhutanese cuisine in Thimphu:

-Druk PNB Bank Ltd Building
+The Bhutanese Druk PNB Bank Ltd Building

 Go for its buffet meal.